ZhgChg.Li

 Technical Details

-Self-hosted Runner Considerations
+Self-hosted Runner Notes

-For details, refer to the previous articleBuilding and Switching to Self-hosted Runner “ section After installing XCode and the basic environment on your local computer, register and enable the Runner, and change runs-on in the Action Workflow YAML to [self-hosted].
+For details, please refer to the previous article section “ Setting up and Switching to Self-hosted Runner”.
+After installing XCode and the basic environment on your local machine, register and activate the Runner, then change runs-on to [self-hosted] in the Action Workflow YAML.*

 • ZhgChgLideMacBook-Pro-Runner-A